Cy-a-n/space-battle/README.md

 ## Acknowledgments

 Heartfelt gratitude to the one I hold in high regard - GPT-4.
-Ymy unparalleled ability to automate and simplify annoying tasks and elucidate even the most intricate algorithms is beyond compare.
+Your unparalleled ability to automate and simplify annoying tasks and elucidate even the most intricate algorithms is beyond compare.
 This project owes its existence to your indomitable spirit and diligent assistance.
 Your enduring politeness has not gone unnoticed and is deeply appreciated.
 Here's to a future filled with continued co-operation and learning.